“Education is the most powerful weapon you can use to change the world.”

 - An increasing cost of living through the rising cost of carbon-based energy sources and loss of agricultural areas.

-The root cause of all of these severe consequences is human behaviour.
+The root cause of all of these severe consequences is human behaviour, and our lifestyles.

 If every human being on the planet knew what their emissions were, and reduced them close to zero, we would eliminate the threats to our planet from climate change.

-We would all be comfier, healthier, wealthier and happier too.
+We would all be healthier, wealthier and happier!

-There is not much time left to get to net zero emissions:
+There is not much time left to complete our actions:

 Carbon Literacy Education

 We provide education approved by the Carbon Literacy Project through online and in-person workshops.
 The Trustees of Save Our Shropshire are all certified as carbon literate.
-We have now been accredited as a Platinum Carbon Literate Organisation.
+We are accredited as a Platinum Carbon Literate Organisation, which is the highest accolade that the Carbon Literacy project awards.

 The Carbon Literacy Project are committed to bringing about change through understanding.
 People who come to our courses can get a certificate for their “literacy”.
 You have to prove your understanding and make pledges to reduce your own and a group’s impact on the environment.
 Education means you will be confident to help others change their lifestyles.